lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Channels/ChannelCreate.md

 # AvailableTags property

-Set of tags that can be used in a `GUILD_FORUM` channel
+Set of tags that can be used in a `GUILD_FORUM` or GUILD_MEDIA channel

 ```csharp
 public List<ForumTag> AvailableTags { get; set; }